 Possession of marijuana, cocaine or meth is serious criminal charge in Florida.
 However, if the state can prove you intended to sell the drugs, the stakes are even higher.
 Possession of cocaine is a third-degree felony, punishable by up to five years of prison.
 Possession of cocaine with intent to sell is a second-degree felony, punishable by up to 15 years in prison.

-At The Umansky Law Firm, our lawyers are here to make sure a possession-with-intent-to-sell charge does not wreck your life.
-We offer a free initial consultation to discuss your case.
+At The Umansky Law Firm, our lawyers are here to make sure a possession with intent to sell charge does not wreck your life.

 What Is Possession with Intent to Sell?

-If you are charged with intent to sell drugs such as cocaine, marijuana or meth, the prosecutor must prove that you possessed the drugs with the intent of selling them.
+If you are charged with intent to sell drugs such as cocaine, marijuana or methamphetamine, the prosecutor must prove that you possessed the drugs with the intent of selling them.
 Evidence may include:

 - Possession of packaging materials such as baggies